"The greatest discovery of all time

 —don Miguel Ruiz, The Four Agreements

 Each of my clients receives a copy of The Four Agreements with this bit of advice: Dare to be aware .. reboot your brain and aura by studying the truths of the four agreements and see how it affects the outcome of your case.

 You have made your decision to separate (escape) from your spouse or you have made your decision with your Attorney to file a Petition for Dissolution of Marriage.
 Unfortunately, based on economics today, many married couples must co-habitate in the same residence during the divorce (and for reasons advised by their Attorney other than economic) which I assure you is hell as a contested divorce, due to the financial crisis in the Judiciary creating a shortage of judges, may take 3 to 36 months.

-However, if you are able to move out from the residence based on your decision or the advice of your Attorney (because the other spouse is refusing to vacate the residence and you do not have the ability to obtain an immediate court order for their removal), please be acutely aware as follows:
+However, if you are able to move out from the residence based on your decision or the advice of your Attorney (because your spouse is refusing to vacate the residence and you lack ability to obtain an immediate court order for their removal), please be acutely aware of the following:

 1. Until you vacate the residence, your spouse will search every square inch of the house, your personal belongings, your automobile, your computer (beware of keystroke programs), your cell phone, your social media (Facebook, etc.) to ascertain notes, messages, texts, emails, money, etc. for many different reasons;

 2. You should obtain a replacement garage door opener and program it to the code of your opener to have access through the garage door as future entry into the garage and/or residence after you vacate.
 Your spouse may change the locks on the residence but often he/she does not remember to change the code on the garage door opener.
 If the residence is in joint names, you may obtain a locksmith to let you in at any time, but this is usually childish and dangerous.
 If possible, you should make copies of all keys to automobiles, residence, storage units, locks, etc.